 Whether it's your clients' or your own sensitive information, keeping confidential information secure is essential.
 Holding on to documents you no longer need which aren’t kept in a secure area can pose a threat to your identity and can cause a data breach.
 Ready to do some spring cleaning?

 The season is upon us when we're getting graduation announcements and invitations.
 That also means that a lot of these kids will be preparing to go to college.
-There are a lot of financial pressures for a kid who's new to the college environment — pressure to dress a certain way, have the coolest new gadgets, hanging out with new friends — all of this can amount to a financial burden that many college kids can't bear.
+There are a lot of financial pressures for a kid who's new to the college environment that can amount to a financial burden that many college kids can't bear.
 As parents, there are things you can do to help your college-bound offspring to manage their money effectively.

 While Signal Financial FCU takes fraud seriously and work daily to prevent it, members must also play an active role in preventing fraud.
 See the information and tips below to learn how to guard your accounts from skimming, one of the most common types of fraud.
 This type of card fraud jumped 546% from 2014 to 2015, according to FICO.

 You can find, on nearly every financial website, suggestions on how to develop and maintain good financial organization and discipline.

 People are always looking to save money any way they can, especially on home repairs.
 But is going the do-it-yourself route instead of paying a professional for home maintenance and repair projects always the best bet?

 If the numbers lined up in your favor this year, and you’ll be getting a refund, be sure to put it to good use.
 Extra money in your checking account can magically disappear unless you have a plan!

 No one enjoys filling out their tax returns.
 Let’s face it – if it’s not the hassle of finding all the W2s from each employer, then it’s gathering up the receipts.
 Tax season can be very cumbersome.
 Here are some tips to smooth out the process: